Petraeus scandal: Frederick W. Humphries II

 Frederick Ward Humphries II (born 1965), the FBI agent who started the investigation, was a friend of Jill Kelley.

 Humphries had pursued Kelley's cyberstalking complaint after he had reported it, even though he was not assigned to the case.
 He was admonished by supervisors who thought he was trying to improperly insert himself into the investigation when in late October 2012, fearing that the case was being stalled, he contacted Representative Dave Reichert, a Republican from Washington State, where Humphries had once been stationed, to inform him of the case.
 Reichert put him in touch with the House majority leader, Eric Cantor, who passed the message to FBI Director Robert Mueller.

 Humphries was later barred from taking part in the investigation over concerns that he had become "obsessed" with the case.
 Officials discovered that he had once sent a shirtless photo of himself posing with dummies at a shooting range to Kelley, although Humphries later told The Seattle Times that dozens of other friends and acquaintances had also received the photo in a "joking" email sent in the fall of 2010, soon after Humphries had transferred to Tampa from Guantánamo Bay.

 In November 2012 Humphries remained under investigation by the Office of Professional Responsibility, the internal-affairs arm of the United States Department of Justice.

 Humphries, a University of Tampa graduate, has had a notable FBI career.
 In December 1999, his familiarity with the French language allowed him to recognize the Algerian accented French of Ahmed Ressam.
 Skeptical of Ressam's claim to be French Canadian, Humphries had Ressam detained.
 The Algerian-born Ressam was later found guilty of conspiring to attack Los Angeles International Airport.
 The trial judge in the Ressam case, John C. Coughenour, praised Humphries' work and integrity.
 In May 2010 Humphries killed a retired Army Ranger at the MacDill Air Force Base main gate after the retiree brandished a knife and was said to have threatened the lives of base security officials and Humphries.
 The fatal shooting was later deemed to be justified.

-Humphries is being represented by Lawrence Berger, the general counsel for the Federal Law Enforcement Officers Association.
+Humphries was represented by Lawrence Berger, the general counsel for the Federal Law Enforcement Officers Association.
 Berger has stated that: "Humphries only received the information from Ms. Kelley and never played a role in the investigation...Humphries and his wife had been 'social friends with Ms. Kelley and her husband prior to the day she referred the matter to him.'
 'They always socialized and corresponded,'...That picture was sent years before Ms. Kelley contacted him about this."